 formation of humus through soil living organisms

 THAT HUMUS CONTENT DECREASES WITH SOIL DEPTH.
-THIS MAKES SENSE, BECAUSE HUMUS IS DERIVED FROM DECAYING PLANT MATERIAL WHICH ORIGINATES AT OR NEAR THE SOIL SURFACE. read how to make compost manure here
+THIS MAKES SENSE BECAUSE HUMUS IS DERIVED FROM DECAYING PLANT MATERIAL WHICH ORIGINATES AT OR NEAR THE SOIL SURFACE. read how to make compost manure here

 don’t forget to use the comment box and leave a message or suggestion and we will get back to you within seconds.

-You can read some of most interesting topics below
+You can read some of the most interesting topics below

 - economic tools for nation building